 If you usually access the internet via a desktop / laptop computer.
 Creating a Facebook group

 is an easy way to connect group members online.

 If you use a mobile phone, or tablet to access the internet then WhatsApp is another application that allows you to create an online group

 If you, or your members are new to social media and messaging platforms, take a short course on how to get started:

 Using other social media platforms

-However, please be advised that zoom meetings are not encrypted and may be accessed by third parties
+However, please be advised that zoom meetings are not as secure as other video chat platforms and may be accessed by third parties.

-Finally, there's a whole host of resources available for you to use for FREE via Nottingham City Council's Online Library:
+Finally, there are lots of resources available for you to use for FREE via Nottingham City Council's Online Library

 Keep busy, keep active and stay safe x